Windows Installer, Java Installer, Freeware Installer

 NoteFor more information please see the Registry page.

-Set the launch conditions
+6. Set launch conditions

 Launch Conditions

-You can also create a custom launch condition which will make sure that the package will not be installed if the file "example.txt" does not exist on the partition on which Windows is installed.
+Create a custom launch condition which will make sure that the package will not be installed if the file "example.txt" does not exist on the partition on which Windows is installed.
 For this you can follow these steps:

-• create a File search in the Search page
+• Create a File search in the Search page

-• set the file name to example.txt
+• Set the file name to example.txt

-• rename the search to FILE
+• Rename the search to FILE

-• use the context menu to add a folder as the location of the search
+• Use the context menu to add a folder as the location of the search

-• set this folder to [WindowsVolume] (this is resolved to the partition on which Windows was installed)
+• Set this folder to [WindowsVolume] (this is resolved to the partition on which Windows was installed)

-• use the "Test Search" button on the toolbar to test the search
+• Use the "Test Search" button on the toolbar to test the search

-• go to the Custom Launch Conditions tab in the Prerequisites page
+• Go to the Custom tab in the "Launch Conditions" page

 Condition: FILE

 Let's suppose that your application requires the "My Application.exe" installation package to be installed.
 This package will install an application and it will create the registry entry HKEY_LOCAL_MACHINE\Software\My Application\Version with the value 1.0.
 If this application is not already present on the target machine, your package will have to install it before deploying your application.
-For this you can use the "Prerequisite" feature.
+For this, you can use the "Prerequisite" feature.

 PrerequisitesGo to the "Prerequisites" page.